 Now, when the boys start ﬁghting, we just look at them and say something like, “This is so sad.
 I wonder if you’ll need to do some chores to pay us back for all this noise and hassle.”
 It’s amazing how quickly they stop arguing.
 This doesn’t always work.
 But that’s good, because then I get a break from some of my chores!
 Sometimes I even ﬁnd myself looking forward to their ﬁghts.

 A Happier Mom

-Find more solutions for sibling rivalry in Sibling Rivalry: Strategies for Teaching Your Kids How to Get Along.
+For more techniques for handling sibling rivalry, listen to our audio, Sibling Rivalry: Strategies for Teaching Your Kids How to Get Along.